isomerpages/govtech-stp/_traveller-resources/medical-treatment-for-covid-19.md

 The hospitals and CCF charges are billed separately.
 All travellers may enquire about the relevant charges at the point of financial counselling at the point of admission to the hospital or CCF.

-This cost of hospitalisation at the hospitals and/or CCFs are separate from the cost of Stay Home Designated Facilities.
+This cost of hospitalisation at the hospitals and/or CCFs are separate from the cost of Stay Home Dedicated Facilities.